Difference Between Merger vs Amalgamation

 Key Differences Between Merger vs Amalgamation

-- Merger happens when two companies or more companies who have a similar line of business operations decide to merge into each other in order to get synergies out of the business or to enter a whole new different geography or to start a new service line.
+- A merger happens when two companies or more companies who have a similar line of business operations decide to merge into each other in order to get synergies out of the business or to enter a whole new different geography or start a new service line.
 On the other hand, Amalgamation usually happens when a larger entity of the business having bigger operations in the market acquires smaller companies which much less revenue and operations.

 - Amalgamation is less frequent in events when compared with mergers.
 Amalgamation creates some powerful companies around the globe.
 The world’s largest steel company Arcelor was created through an amalgamation.
-On the other hand, mergers also kill competition in an industry and before merging entities the companies need to take approval from the merger control in India
+On the other hand, mergers also kill competition in an industry, and before merging entities the companies need to take approval from the merger control in India

-- In Merger both the entities that are merged cease to exist and a new company is formed all together with a new shareholding pattern, the new name, and new goals.
+- In a Merger both the entities that are merged cease to exist and a new company is formed all together with a new shareholding pattern, the new name, and new goals.
 On the other hand, under amalgamation, the acquiring company retains all his powers and rights of the shareholding and the company which has been acquired is dissolved

 - Examples of Merger and Amalgamation